For Big Ten basketball teams, the second meeting measures adaptability and attitude

 “It's a grind,” Wisconsin senior Brad Davison said.
 “Constantly, you've got to continue to add new things.
 You've got to continue to really take care of your bodies. … Everyone knows the scout on everybody.
 But ultimately, it's going to be who performs better and who's the most fresh going out there.”

-Wisconsin players who have been with the program for four seasons hadn’t been swept since their freshman year, but then this week, Michigan beat the Badgers for a second time.
+Wisconsin players who have been with the program for four seasons hadn’t been swept since their freshman season, but then this week, Michigan beat the Badgers for a second time.

 Teams cannot remain stagnant if they want to succeed during the final stretch of the season, particularly in conference play where the teams are thoroughly familiar with their opponents.
 After every game, Beilein’s staff compiled relevant clips and “next-time-around” notes, with key pieces of information meant to prepare the Wolverines for a future meeting.
-(Of the 20 times Michigan lost the first game in a series during the last decade, they won the second game 13 times.
+(Of the 20 times Michigan lost the first game in a series during the last decade, it won the second game 13 times.
 Coach Juwan Howard, who took over the program last season, is responsible for one of those turnarounds and two of the series that ended with a pair of losses.)

 Teams with versatile game plans often prevail down the stretch, Beilein said, pointing out Michigan State.
 So do programs that prioritize player development all season.
 Teams that harp on growth after a loss tend to improve in that second meeting.
 All of those pieces, along with the location of the games, matter.
 But so does the mentality of the players.
 After a road win, Beilein said it only took about 10 minutes for him to start thinking about whether his players would be ready for the next meeting.